-In $D\geq 3$ spatial dimensions, excitations need not be point-like.
-Specifically, they may be of any spatial dimension $j$ such that $0\leq j \leq D-2$.
-We refer to such generalised versions of anyons as \textit{eigenstate excitations} \cite{Webster}.
-For example, the three dimensional surface code has the same types of eigenstate excitations as the anyons of the two dimensional code, but with magnetic fluxes as one-dimensional loop-like objects while electric charges are still point-like quasiparticles.
-While point-like excitations can only be condense in the bulk of a code in pairs, higher dimensional excitations can condense individually provided they form closed loops or surfaces (or more generally, hypersurfaces).
+First, for a topological stabilizer code in $D\geq 3$ spatial dimensions, excitations need not be point-like to exhibit topological properties analogous to those of anyons.
+Indeed, excitations may be of any spatial dimension $j$ such that $0\leq j \leq D-2$ and still allow for topological phenomena such as braiding.
+We refer to such generalised versions of anyons as \textit{eigenstate excitations} \cite{Webster}, to refer to the fact that they are energy eigenstates.
+For example, the three dimensional surface code has both electric and magnetic excitations, but with one-dimensional magnetic flux loops along with point-like electric charges.
+While point-like excitations can only fuse to the vacuum in pairs, higher dimensional excitations can individually contract to the vacuum provided they form closed loops or surfaces (or more generally, hypersurfaces).